EN | FR

 • Approve process design changes.

-• Ensure the process aligns with business strategy.
+• Ensure process alignment with business strategy.

 8. Technical Lead

-Role: Oversees integrations, data migration, and custom development.
+Role: Oversees integrations, data migration, and development.

 Responsibilities: